G-oracle/Serverless-Application/README.md

 # Deploy Frontend

-* To download all the package dependencies, run the command from the directory `client/`:
+*  Download all the package dependencies, run the command from the directory `client/`:

     ```bash
         cd client